gigili/create-project/README.md

 # Create project script

-Shell script that helps you when starting a new project by doing repetitive manual task for you
+Shell script that helps you when starting a new project by doing repetitive manual task for you.

 # Setup